-Interactions flows for Rye were tricky, as our team often ended up in confusion or disagreements around it.
+Our team struggled with the interactions flows and we often ended up confused or disagreeing on certain elements of it.
 Looking back, I wish we had placed more emphasis on developing the flows earlier in the process and committing to the decisions we made.
 Remember that time is limited!
 Sometimes, you just have to make a call and stick to it.

-Towards the end of our design journey, we visited an Amazon bookstore to play with the Echo Show.
+Towards the end of our design journey, we visited an Amazon bookstore to interact with the Echo Show.
 The experience was an eye-opener.
-We had to go backwards and make last-minute visual changes on our UI after realizing just how small the screen was.
-There were also limitations in capabilities and syntax when speaking to Alexa.
+We ended up backtracking to make last-minute visual changes on our UI after realizing just how small the actual screen was.
+We also discovered limitations in capabilities and language syntax when speaking to Alexa.
 We felt much more informed after this visit and decided to include a Voice Design Guide section in our UI Spec to help users get over the learning curve of using a voice-first device.
-Always make sure you physically interact with the device you're designing for.
+I learned that physically interacting with the device you're designing for early on is key to efficient design.
 It's not enough to rely on videos and articles of other people using it.

 We made a conscious decision to leave out this feature in Rye, simply because our original goal was to have minimal effort on the user's part.
 The task of remembering and measuring opened food and then reporting that to Rye would have put far too much responsibility on the user.